warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp_maintain.md

 is prudent.

 >   **Note**: For reasons of simplicity,
-    this tutorial does write content to the local file system, however,
+    this tutorial does write content to the local file system.
+    However,
-    the quantity of material is very small, it is not expected to persist,
+    the quantity of material is small.
+    It is not expected to persist,
     and it is not 'mission critical'.

 ### Using the application log